Guidelines For Walk Leaders

 3. Wait until all vehicles have started before driving off.

-4. Email a list of walk participants (given name and surname) and any temporary membership forms to the Walks Recorder, Derek Johnston.
+5. Email a a scan or photo of any temporary membership forms to the Walks Recorder, Derek Johnston.